Aryetis/AutoPauseStealth/README.md

 Copy the AutoPauseStealth.dll in the following folder [SteamFolder]\steamapps\common\Beat Saber\Plugins

+Or

+Wait for it to show up in ModAssistant and downnload it there

 ----------

 ## Known Issues

-"Sometimes it seems like I'm not lagging yet I'm left hanging up a long time at startup".
-If you set a big values for both [FPS Stability Check Duration] and [Force GameStart duration] this kind of situation can happen as the mod will require your game's framerate to be above [Desired Minimal FPS] for the whoooole [FPS Stability Check Duration].
-And so if your framerate dips below [Desired Minimal FPS] even for 0.01 second, it's enough for the mod to keep the game paused.
+- "Sometimes it seems like I'm not lagging yet I'm left hanging up a long time at startup"

+If you set a big values for both **[FPS Stability Check Duration]** and **[Force GameStart duration]** this kind of situation can happen as the mod will require your game's framerate to be above **[Desired Minimal FPS]** for the whoooole **[FPS Stability Check Duration]**.
+And so if your framerate dips below **[Desired Minimal FPS]** even for 0.01 second, it's enough for the mod to keep the game paused.
 Flawed ?
 Maybe.
 As designed ?
 Yes.
 Solution ?
-Try to lower your [Desired Minimal FPS] and [FPS Stability Check Duration].
+Try to lower your **[Desired Minimal FPS]** and **[FPS Stability Check Duration]**.
 Hotel ?
 Trivago.

-"AutoPauseStealth seems to cause problems when used with tricksaber (I'm working on it)